Monkeysteingames/capstone-2/README.md

 # User Flow

-The landing page of the website provide an informative carousel that flips through the features of the website.
-The 3 main categories of premiered lists are visible while visiting not logged in.
+The landing page of the website provides an informative carousel that flips through the features of the website.
+The are 3 visible lists of movie groups when you first open the website.
 Those 3 categories are: Popular Movies, Top Movies, Upcoming Movies.

 The user is unable to interact with the movie cards until they sign in/up.
 Once an account has been created the same list of movies will be visible on the home screen, minus the landing carousel.
 The movie cards will now show a details button that upon clicking pulls up a details panel.
 It provides an expanded image of the movie poster along with an overview of the movie, title, and like button.